-Updates as of March 2022
+Updates as of August 2022

-- ▶ In alignment with recommendations from HISD and CDC information regarding the Omicron variant, this guidance document provides that contact tracing will be replaced with a Notification of Positive COVID-19 case. - ▶ In alignment with the CDC, this guidance document provides that isolation and quarantine length is reduced for individuals who are asymptomatic, whose symptoms are improving or have recently been fully vaccinated or received a booster. - ▶ In alignment with the CDC, rapid antigen tests and PCR tests are acceptable viral tests for detecting a SARS-CoV-2 infection at the time of the test. - ▶ In alignment with the CDC, COVID-19 testing as it relates to quarantine and/or on-going exposure is strongly recommended.
-If testing is not possible, the individual needs to continue to quarantine until they are symptom free or their symptoms are improving and they have been fever-free for 24 hours without the use of fever-reducing medication.
+- In alignment with the CDC, this guidance document no longer recommends quarantine due to exposure, including ongoing exposure. - Employees must self-report positive COVID-19 cases utilizing the e-report form.
+Nurses will continue to complete an e-report form for students with confirmed positive COVID-19 cases. - In alignment with recommendations from HISD and CDC information regarding the Omicron variant, this guidance document provides that contact tracing will be replaced with a Notification of Positive COVID-19 case. - In alignment with the CDC, this guidance document provides that isolation and quarantine length is reduced for individuals who are asymptomatic, whose symptoms are improving or have recently been fully vaccinated or received a booster. - In alignment with the CDC, rapid antigen tests and PCR tests are acceptable viral tests for detecting a SARS-CoV-2 infection at the time of the test.